khaleel-git/DevOPS/Kubernetes/README.md

 # check release history
 helm history nginx-release

+# rollback notes
+# 1. The rollback feature is not same as backup/restore feature bcz it does not backup/restore the persistent volumes, rather it attaches the same pvs.
+# 2. You have to take snapshots of DBs separately

 # helm rollback to previous release
 helm rollback nginx-release 1 # it clones the revision 1 to new-revision 3.
 Dont' actually go to revision 1
 ```
-### rollback
-1. The rollback feature is not same as backup/restore feature bcz it does not backup/restore the persistent volumes, rather it attaches the same pvs.
-2. You have to take snapshots of DBs separately

 ## Kustomize
 ## Kubectl Advanced Commands